AlshammariA/FlakeFlagger/flakiness-predicter/README.md

 ```console
 bash informationGain.sh
 ```
 This will re-generate the file `result/Information_gain_per_feature.csv`.
-Please note that this could take several hours to compute all information gain per each features/token (if we consider that there are more than 30k tokens in our provided dataset).
+Please note that this could take several hours to compute the information gain for each features/token (if we consider that there are more than 30k tokens in our provided flaky and non flaky tests).

 3. The third step is to build the model based on three approaches which are:
 - Evaluation based on FlakeFlagger features only